Google Logo

 Attending a motocross event is the best way to get a feel for the sport and better understand what it involves.
 You can watch the races, talk to riders and other spectators and ensure you know exactly what you are getting yourself into.

-The motocross community is incredibly welcoming and always looking for new recruits, so getting to know people already into the sport, who are part of the local scene, is a big help.
+The motocross community is incredibly welcoming and always looking for new recruits, so getting to know people already in the sport, who are part of the local scene, is a big help.

 2. Find your local club